medusajs/medusa-starter-default/src/api/README.md

 An API Route is created in a TypeScript or JavaScript file under the `/src/api` directory of your Medusa application.
 The file’s name must be `route.ts` or `route.js`.

+> Learn more about API Routes in [this documentation](https://docs.medusajs.com/learn/fundamentals/api-routes)

 For example, to create a `GET` API Route at `/store/hello-world`, create the file `src/api/store/hello-world/route.ts` with the following content:

 ```ts